cjbackman/cjbackman.com/content/posts/promo-migration.md

 9 months after we set out on the journey described in this post, we migrated our 22<sup>nd</sup> and ultimate market to Talon.One, and we dismantled the integration team.
 We are deeply grateful to everyone who made this happen.

-This was a significant undertaking that involved around 30 teams and close to 400 users.
+It was a significant undertaking that involved around 30 teams and close to 400 users.
 We managed to replace a key component of our checkout with zero downtime.
 A testament to the flexibility of composable commerce, and a strong product and engineering organization.

-The approach to first re-designing the interfaces to foster loose coupling required significant upfront investment, however, it was key to enable a swift rollout while mitigating risk.
+The approach to first re-design the interfaces to foster a looser coupling required significant upfront investment, however, it was key to enable a swift rollout while mitigating risk.
 We went slow, to go fast.